knz/shakespeare/docs/manual.md

   and there is a delay between the moment the event occurs and the moment it is collected by `shakespeare`.

 - `shakespeare` terminates
   with an error if the cleanup command fails with a non-zero status.

 - Currently, errors encountered while executing the spotlight command are ignored.

-- Currently, errors encountered while executing the action commands are reported in the final plot(s).

 ## Cast configuration